MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-create-remote-networks.md

 ### Known limitations

-- At this time, the number of remote networks per tenant is limited to 10, and the number of device links per remote network is limited to 4.
+- At this time, the number of remote networks per tenant is limited to 10, and the number of device links per remote network is limited to four.
 - Customer premises equipment (CPE) devices must support the following protocols:
     - Internet Protocol Security (IPSec)
     - Internet Key Exchange Version 2 (IKEv2)